mvit777/BikeShop/README.md

 ```
 (...more to come...)

+### Docker + VirtualBox
-### an alternative way to using a shared folder
+#### an alternative way to using a shared folder
 Let's build a powershell script to compile and deploy via scp directly on the linux box
-(...more to come...)

-### Docker + VirtualBox
 (...more to come...)